pflanze/functional-perl/README.md

     The [examples](examples/README.md) directory contains scripts showing
     off the possibilities.
-You will probably not understand everything from looking at these, but they will give an impression.
+You will probably not understand everything just from looking at these, but they will give an impression.

-* __Howto and design documents__
+* __Our howto and design documents__

     * *[How to write functional programs on Perl 5](docs/howto.md)* is describing the necessary techniques to use the functional style on